ABSTRACT

 To conclude, adequate levels of serum vitamin D decreases body fat %, enhances weight loss along with exercise and diet intervention, therefore limiting chances of weight gain.
 Hence, it is positively associated with fat loss, better health, and supplementation becomes vital especially if deficient.

-Steadfast Nutrition vitamin D is a well-known vitamin D supplementation.
+Steadfast Nutrition vitamin D capsule is a well-known vitamin D supplementation.
 It is a vitamin D supplementation available in capsule form.
 The capsule is made from soft gelatine derived from an animal source.
 Each capsule contains 2000 IU of cholecalciferol.
 It also contains Butylated hydroxyanisole, a synthetic form of Vitamin E, which acts as an antioxidant and increases the shelf-life of the product.
 Along with the above-mentioned component it also contains lecithin and glycerine as an emulsifier and stabilizing agent.
 The product should be kept in a cool, dry, and dark place to increase its shelf-life.
 It can be taken by any individual from athlete to the common population as per the direction of the health care professional.
 People can buy Vitamin D online from the Steadfast Nutrition official website as well as the e-commerce website, and it is also available in stores all over India.

 REFERENCES